robertsweetman/module_3/mdbook/src/2_current_state_evaluation.md

  - Find out how encryption works to/from here

 TODO: Look at the CVE site for the things in the system

+### Anthropic public endpoing API connection
+TODO: How is this secured?

 <!--
  * draw IO for network diagram